Sentier Du Dolmen Les CarsSentier Du Dolmen Les Cars

 Maisonnais-sur-Tardoire

-12 km – 3h approx. – Medium difficulty 🏡 The Moulin de l’âge circuit is a beautiful hike in the commune of Maisonnais-sur-Tardoire, offering alternating landscapes of woods, meadows, rivers… and lovely panoramas of the Périgord and Charente rivers.
-Along the way, you’ll find a number of small curiosities.
-In Maissonnais-sur-Tardoire, stones talk!
-The 11th-century church, the post office and dovecote with their picturesque architecture, a typical Limousin house in the village of l’Age, the beautiful riverre, the Trieux and the wildlife, including the Royal Osmund, a protected fern 🌿
+The Moulin de l’Âge trail is a beautiful hike in the commune of Maisonnais-sur-Tardoire, offering a variety of landscapes with woodlands, meadows, and rivers.
+It also provides stunning views of Périgord and Charente.
+Along the way, you’ll come across small curiosities worth discovering.
+In Maisonnais-sur-Tardoire, the stones have stories to tell!
+From the 11th-century church to the post office and dovecote with their picturesque architecture, a traditional Limousin house in the village of L’Âge, the beautiful river, the Trieux, and even local wildlife—including the Royal Fern, a protected species. 🌿

 Walks and hikes near PNR Périgord-Limousin